santhoshvec24/Week-1-VSD-RISC-V-Tapeout-Program/Day_4/README.md

 ---
 ## GLS of Ternary Operator MUX
-Gate-Level Simulation is performed using the synthesized netlist (ternary_operator_mux_net.v).
+Gate-Level Simulation is performed using the synthesized netlist (bad_mux_net.v).
 This helps verify the functional correctness of the design after synthesis, using the actual standard cells and any delays (if modeled)

 ```bash
 iverilog -o ~/vsd/a.out ../my_lib/verilog_model/primitives.v  ../my_lib/verilog_model/sky130_fd_sc_hd.v bad_mux_net.v tb_bad_mux.v